nirooj56/Nepdict/README.md

 Download the latest version of Nepdict Desktop from [the official website](https://nepdict.com/download/) or the [GitHub releases](https://github.com/nirooj56/nepdict/releases) page.

 Note: Till the date, we have support for Linux based OS (DEBIAN & REDHAT based distros) only.
-More support will be available soon.
+No more development is planned at all.

 ## Contribution

-**Nepdict Desktop** is under very active development as of now.
+**Nepdict Desktop** is NOT under active development as of now.
 You can try out the current (stable) development version by cloning or forking the Git repo.

 ## Version
 * **Version 1.3**